Molluscum contagiosum virus: Molluscum contagiosum

 This is a viral infection of the skin that usually presents in children ages 1–10 and immunocompromised patients.
 The main symptom of this disease is round, hard, flesh colored, painless bumps, with sunken centers that are apparent on the surface of the skin (Figure 1).
 The bumps are generally less than 6 millimeters in diameter and can become red and inflamed or itchy if a person rubs them.
 They are generally found on the face, neck, armpits, and hands.
 However, the bumps may also be found on the genitals of adults if the disease was spread through sexual contact.
 The virus can be spread directly from person to person through skin to skin contact or through fomites, which are inanimate objects contaminated with the virus.
 The most common fomites for molluscum contagiosum transmission are clothing, towels, bathing sponges, toys, and sports equipment.
 Additionally, the virus can spread to other skin areas of one's body through itching or rubbing the virus.
 It can also be spread in adults through sexual contact.
 The virus is not circulated throughout the body, and thus, cannot be spread by coughing or sneezing.
 The transmission of this virus can be prevented by washing hands, not sharing items, refraining from sexual contact and shaving, and by keeping the bumps clean and covered.

-Generally, if one has a functioning immune system no treatment is needed and the bumps and virus will go away within 6–12 months of contraction.
-However, treatment is suggested if the bumps are on the genital area or if the person affected is immunocompromised.
+Generally, if one has a functioning immune system, no treatment is needed, and the bumps and virus will resolve within 6–12 months of contraction.
+However, treatment is suggested if the bumps are in the genital area or if the person affected is immunocompromised.
 In healthy (non-immunocompromised) individuals, cryotherapy, curettage, laser therapy, oral therapy, or a topical therapy is suggested to treat the lesions.
 Cryotherapy involves freezing the lesions with liquid nitrogen, whereas curettage involves piercing the core and scraping the lesion with sterile equipment.
 Laser therapy involves destroying the lesion with a laser.
-It is a good idea to not try removing the lesions yourself, as the skin can become infected and the virus can spread to other parts of the body.
-A commonly prescribed oral medication used to treat the lesions is cimetidine and a topical therapy is Podophyllotoxin cream (0.5%).
+It is a good idea not to try removing the lesions yourself, as the skin can become infected and the virus can spread to other parts of the body.
+A commonly prescribed oral medication used to treat the lesions is cimetidine, and a topical therapy is Podophyllotoxin cream (0.5%).

-People with severely weakened immune systems and molluscum contagiosum may have bumps or lesions that are greater than 15 millimeters and look different from normal.
+People with severely weakened immune systems and molluscum contagiosum may have bumps or lesions that are larger than 15 millimeters and look different from normal.
 Most typical therapies are ineffective in treating these people.
-The recommended treatment in this case are therapies that help boost the immune system.
+The recommended treatment in this case is therapies that strengthen the immune system.